 We all know that music is a huge part of any car experience, and it just so happens to be something Apple invests considerably in.
-While your music can be interrupted at any point by a text message for instance, Siri assumes plenty of responsibility between playlist requests and having your messages read out to you before you give green light for any reply.
+While your music can be interrupted at any point by a text message, for instance, Siri assumes plenty of responsibility between playlist requests and having your messages read out to you before you give a green light for any reply.

 Of course, there is your touchscreen display and knobs you can fiddle with for anything else, but why would you take your eyes off the road when Pokemon Go players are such a force to be reckoned with these days.

-Apple CarPlay by the way, is compatible with iPhone 5 onwards, and on iOS 7.1 and above.
+Apple CarPlay by the way is compatible with iPhone 5 onwards, and on iOS 7.1 and above.